oracle/tribuo/docs/FAQs.md

 ### When did the project start?

-The initial version of Tribuo was written in 2016 with the internal v1.0 was released in the fall of 2016.
+The initial version of Tribuo was written in 2016, and the internal v1.0 was released in the fall of 2016.
 The first open source release was v4.0, released in July 2020.
-Tribuo was designed after the Machine Learning Research Group in
+Tribuo was designed after the [Oracle Labs](https ://labs.oracle.com) Machine Learning
-[Oracle Labs](https://labs.oracle.com) had written several text classification projects in Java and realised the need for a good single node ML framework on the JVM.
+Research Group had written several text classification projects in Java and realised the need for a good single node ML framework on the JVM.